 If this is the first year you are required to file Form 8606, enter -0-.
-Otherwise, use the chart in the next column to find the amount to enter on line 2.
+Otherwise, use the chart below to find the amount to enter on line 2.

 However, you may need to enter an amount other than -0- or adjust the amount from the chart if your basis changed because of any of the following.